EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

     cd /opt/unhcr-tss;
     docker-compose restart couchdb;
     ```
+  - same for unhcr-tss-test.epfl.ch

 ## Create a new user

-add a new file in `couchdb/bootstrap/_users/new_username.json` with the following content:
+add a new file in `couchdb-setup/bootstrap/_users/new_username.json` with the following content:

 ```json
 {